romanmurzac/DrivenPath/chapter_3/README.md

     d.
 Setup pgAdmin 4 database:
     * i.
 Connect to database.
     * ii.
-Check data in pipeline.
+Check data in database.

 3. **Work** for *LeadData* company on Sprint / Chapter tasks:\
 **Note:** For point 3 (*Work*) implementation, read current part for individual scenario from `work_3/scenario_3.md` file and put all your work evidences in `work_3` directory.